felixlarrouy/NoSQL_app/README.md

 We have a dataset comprised of inspections of NYC restaurants.
 This WebApp allows you to find restaurants and their inspections based on some criteria such as the borough, the grade, the inspection code...

+You can access the WebApp via the following link : [https://nyrestaurants.herokuapp.com/](https://nyrestaurants.herokuapp.com/)

+Skip to the usage section in you don't want to install the application on your computer.
+Otherwise, follow the instructions in the installation section.

 ## Installation

 If you don't have Node.js installed on your computer, you can download it [here](https://nodejs.org/en/).